 Thousands of visitors experience wildness in these woods – the centerpiece in an expanding network of open space in the south suburbs.
 Young and old, groups and individuals, schools and families — walk the trails, enjoy nature programs and explore the Nature Center.
 The Preserve influences how volunteers, children and adults think about nature.
 The Friends of Thorn Creek Woods make all this possible.

-Trail use: For individuals or groups of less than ten, there is no charge to use the trails.
+There is no charge to use the trails for groups less than ten.
 Children must be with an adult.
 Trails are natural surface across uneven terrain.